CodePoetSarah/Templates/README.md

-# templates
+# Colection of Templates

-Collection of templates for E-Ink devices and planners
+I love my planners and E-Ink devices, here's a collection of templates.